 We develop a two sector equilibrium search and matching model where firms and workers are risk-neutral and infinitely lived.
-The economy is populated by native, n, and immigrant workers, 1-n, which are exogenously given.
+The economy is populated by native, n, and immigrant workers, 1 - n, which are exogenously given.
 The labour force is normalized to one.

 Firms in sector h require skilled workers with productivity y_h , while firms in sector l employ workers with productivity y_l , where $y_l < y_h$.
 Due to legal issues, firms may not direct vacancy supply towards natives only.
-In this first simple version of the model, a fraction ξ of the native and immigrant workers will be high-skilled and the rest, $1 - \xi$, will be low-skilled workers.
+In this first simple version of the model, half of the native and immigrant workers will be high-skilled and the other half will be low-skilled.